electronstudio/raylib-python-cffi/README.md

 If you do build on a new platform please submit your binaries as a PR.

 These instructions have been tested on Ubuntu 20.10 and 16.04.
 Mac should be very similar.
-Windows is probably different.

 Clone this repo including submodules so you get correct version of Raylib.